 “We have customers that can’t reduce their idling, but there are different calibrations you can put on the truck that allow for that and can create more parked regen requests or allow the driver to run a regen more frequently,” Hasinec said.
 “Even when there is an application issue, there are things you can do to have a scheduled regen event during pre-trip or post-trip.”

 Given the price of diesel, that could add up to about $147 a week.
-“ROI from a fuel perspective takes about a year and a half,” Hasinec said.
+“Return on Investment (ROI) from a fuel perspective takes about a year and a half,” Hasinec said.